-You are cordially invited to register for the third challenge in Glasgow, Scotland and exercise your curiosity and creativity to make sense out of datasets.
+You are cordially invited to register for the challenge in Glasgow, Scotland and exercise your curiosity and creativity to make sense out of datasets.

 Terabytes of brain EEG data are available through open source, collected from tests associated with human cognitive capability, stroke patient recovery, class learning ability, and other social environments, over a wide range of demographics.
 Some also play with stimulus such as audio, music, video, lights and digital games.

 Figure 1 illustrates the data flow in brain signal data utilization.
 The 2017 IEEE BDB Challenges explore creative means to investigate already collected brain data (circled in blue – right side of Figure 1), following the 2016 Brain Initiative Hackathons, which had focused on the Brain Computer Interface (BCI – left side of Figure 1, below).

 In the BDB Challenges, teams/individuals are expected to creatively demonstrate value based on their selected open source data.
 Open source brain data include, but are not limited to the following: